 - Fresh, dried, canned and frozen plants all count (always aim for no-added salt and sugar)

-- Extra virgin olive oil, tea and coffee count as ¼ point (like herbs and spices)
+- Extra virgin olive oil, tea and coffee, garlic count as ¼ point (like herbs and spices)

 - Refined plants such as fruit and vegetable juices, white grains, etc. don’t count so try and stick to your whole foods